cloudqubes/ootc-documentation/source/adminguide/networking/virtual_private_cloud_config.rst

    -  **VPC**: This option indicate whether the guest network is Virtual Private Cloud-enabled.
-A Virtual Private Cloud (VPC) is a private, isolated part of CloudStack.
+A Virtual Private Cloud (VPC) is a private, isolated part of OOTC.
 A VPC can have its own virtual network topology that resembles a traditional physical network.
       For more information on VPCs, see :ref: `about-vpc`.